-6.1 use examples and supporting ideas to explain personal responses to texts
+- 6.1 use examples and supporting ideas to explain personal responses to texts - 6.2 explain personal points of view about texts using relevant evidence from the text(s)

 When students respond personally to texts, they may first ask, What does this mean to me?
 If students do not connect personally or emotionally to a text's content or form, it can be challenging for them to make inferences or show insight as to how the text affects them.
-Teachers should be prepared to provide a wide range of digital, live, and paper texts for students to experience, including but not limited to, blogs, collages, advertisements, novels, short stories, poetry, feature articles, song lyrics, music, newscasts, etc. It will be helpful to match mentor texts with writing forms being taught at the same time to reinforce the reading-writing connection.
-Appendix F1provides further suggestions on text forms students can explore.
+Teachers should be prepared to provide a wide range of texts for students to choose from to increase the likelihood of them making a personal connection.
+Appendix F1 provides further suggestions on text forms students can explore.